hideyukiinada/ml/README.md

 # Upcoming features
 * Convolutional Neural Network
     (I am in the middle of implementing CNN.
 Backprop calculation is documented [here]( https://hideyukiinada.github.io/cnn_backprop_strides2.html).).
-The CNN-related code checked-in in this repo is still experimental and being debugged, so please hold off on using it in your CNN application.
-As of this [commit](https://github.com/hideyukiinada/ml/commit/0416fa1b195b4d607bb4490453211a2cf29f50eb), accuracy for MNIST digit recognition using my CNN example script was 96.82% with two epochs.
+The CNN-related code checked-in in this repo is still experimental.
+If you try it and does not work with your parameters, please create an issue.
+The accuracy against MNIST digit data with epochs was 97.95% with 4 epochs.